Tanushree16AS/24117063_Maths-Assignment/README.md

-import numpy as np
-import matplotlib.pyplot as plt from scipy import stats from scipy.stats import norm from scipy.stats import ttest_1samp
+import numpy as np # For numerical computing import matplotlib.pyplot as plt # For visualization from scipy import stats # For scientific computing and statistics from scipy.stats import norm # For probability from scipy.stats import ttest_1samp # For hypothesis testing (one sample t-test)

 # Solving with Linear Algebra
 # Creating coefficient matrix A